 Participate in a Study

 Clinical research is at the heart of all medical advances.
 At the MGH Center for Addiction Medicine, we aim to develop new and effective treatments for drug use disorders and to understand the effects of drug use on the brain and body.
 It is your participation that helps researchers to ultimately uncover better ways to treat and prevent drug use disorders and to understand the effects of drugs on the brain.
-We have the highest standards for protection of the confidentiality and privacy of all study participants at the MGH-CAM.
+We have the highest standards for protection of the confidentiality and privacy of all study participants.

-Visit the National Institute of Health’s web site for more information on clinical research trials.
+Visit the National Institute of Health’s website for more information on clinical research trials.
 Learn about what this kind of study is, why people participate, and what the experience was like for both volunteers and researchers.

 Studies at MGH-CAM seeking volunteers